ARRIVING & DEPARTING

 We recommend to check the size of your bikes and do bike fit at least a day before the departure.
 You may visit our local outlets for the same.

 November, December, January & February marks the winter season in Rajasthan.
 The monsoon season has ended.
 The temperature could be close to 2-5 degree Celsius in nights in Dec-Jan, but the days are sunny with temperatures around 15-20 degree Celsius.
 Nights can get chilly in the highlands.
-Irrespective of temperature, breeze is usually chilly in Rajasthan during winter season, especially highlands.
 It is recommended to carry warm clothes and breathable windproof jacket.
+These are the best months for cycling in Rajasthan.

 With varied terrain, starting form below sea level in costal plains to 1900m in the mountains, Kerala has a diverse climate.
 A typical tropical climate, it remains cooler in the highlands and hot and humid in coastal plain through out the year.

-Mid-November to end of February is the winter time is Kerala, which is best experienced in the highlands with pleasant climate in mornings and temperature falling below 10°C during night.
+End-November to mid of February is the winter time is Kerala, which is best experienced in the highlands with pleasant climate in mornings and temperature falling below 10°C during night.
 A fleece jacket or warm sweater and long pants may be needed for the cooler evenings and mornings in hill stations.
 The temperature in plains averages between 25°C to 31°C during this time.

 From Beginning of March till end of May, it’s summer.
 The temperatures go above 40°C during some days in coastal pains and generally remains very hot and humid.
 The highlands still offer some relief during this time with comparatively cooler climate.